babenkoivan/elastic-adapter/README.md

 // get the corresponding hits
 $hits = $searchResult->hits();

-// every hit provides access to the related index name, the score, the document, the highlight and the inner hits
+// every hit provides access to the related index name, the score, the document, the highlight and more
 // in addition, you can get a raw representation of the hit foreach ($hits as $hit) {
     $indexName = $hit->indexName();